StefanOprica/SQL/README.md

 # SQL
-Portfolio projects showcasing SQL skills and data analysis
+Portfolio of SQL-based data analysis projects, including a full analysis built on the AdventureWorks sample database (querying, joins, aggregation) and a separate SQL portfolio demonstrating data cleaning, filtering, and reporting techniques.